openmultiplayer/web/docs/scripting/functions/IsPlayerInAnyVehicle.md

 ## Returns

-1: The player is in a vehicle.
+true: The player is in a vehicle.

-0: The player is not in a vehicle.
+false: The player is not in a vehicle.

 ## Examples